paulk-asert/groovy-data-science/README.md

 ![Running Gui.groovy](docs/images/mnist_gui.png)

 More details can be found in the [Mnist](subprojects/Mnist/) subproject.
-It contains examples using hand-written neural networks with [Apache Commons Math] used for matrix calculations and multilayer perceptron examples using [Eclipse DeepLearning4J].
+It contains examples using handwritten neural networks with [Apache Commons Math] used for matrix calculations and multilayer perceptron examples using [Eclipse DeepLearning4J].
 There is also a logistic regression example using [Tribuo].